itsx/ansible_loki/README.md

 #### Deployment

-To deploy Docker on Vagrant instance, just run this command :
+To deploy Loki on Vagrant instance, just run this command :

 ```bash
 $ vagrant up